vghpe/vghpe.github.io/content/posts/Sneaky hallucinations .md

 image: "images/IMG_2727.jpeg"
 ---

 This translation project just got a lot more complicated.
-Here the assumed air-tight process I’ve used so far.
+Here’s the previously assumed airtight process I’ve been using:

-I have the scans of the in dev diary in Japanese.
-I’ve get chat GTP to both transcribe then translated.
-That way, I can check against hallucinations in both phases.
+I have scans of the in-development diary in Japanese.
+I use ChatGPT to both transcribe and translate them.
+This way, I can check for hallucinations at both stages.

 - The transcript must match the image.
-I check a few Japanese character at the start and end of paragraphs.
+I verify a few Japanese characters at the start and end of paragraphs.

-- I cross compare the AI translation to Google translate of the transcript.
+- I cross-compare the AI translation with Google Translate's version of the transcript.

-Hallucinations tend to go wild.
-So while the Google translation will be worse I can check that the gtp translation hasn’t gone rogue.

-However!
-GTP doesn’t seem to handles blurred text, it needs to be real crisp or will make up a characters.
+Hallucinations tend to run wild, so while the Google Translate version might be worse, I can ensure that the ChatGPT translation hasn’t gone rogue.
+However, ChatGPT doesn’t seem to handle blurred text well—it needs to be really crisp, or it will make up characters.

-It was a bit suspicious on output because it was so blurry.
-And the characters didn’t quite match up in the transcript.
+I grew suspicious of the output because the text was so blurry, and the characters didn’t quite match up in the transcript.

-I did some test and just started to realize how fragile the image interpretation was.
-And using sharpening tools really made mid difference.
-This casted a giant shadow of doubt in all previous translation.
+I did some tests and realized just how fragile the image interpretation was.
+Even using sharpening tools made only a slight difference.
+This cast a giant shadow of doubt over all previous translations.

-I can’t read a word of Japanese so spot comparison of a few character between the capture and the transcript is all I can do.
-But this fragility leave so much room for error.
+I can’t read a word of Japanese, so spot-checking a few characters between the scan and the transcript is all I can do.
+But with this fragility my spot check just doesn't feel like enough and leaves a big room for error.

 I was ready to give up here.
-This AI project was never meant to be a true translation but a tool for the community to get there quickly.
-But made up AI falsehood could actually be worse!
+This AI project was never meant to be a true translation but rather a tool for the community to use to get there quickly.
+But fabricated AI falsehoods could actually be worse!

-But Google translate gave me some hope.
-Its image interpreter seemed to do much better here.
-Its translation was clearly wack but it seemed at reading the scans.
+Google Translate gave me some hope.
+Its image interpreter seemed to perform much better here.
+While the translation was clearly off, it did a better job at reading the scans.

-So I tried out Gemini googles AI and it produced a seemingly perfect transcript of the blurry scan!
+So, I tried Gemini, Google’s AI, and it produced a seemingly perfect transcript of the blurry scan!
+I tried to look really carefully through the whole sample text.

-Gemini also does a decent job at translating but not as good as Chat-GTP.
-So the new process is going to be.
-Gemini transcript -> GTP translation.
+Gemini also does a decent job at translating, though not as good as ChatGPT.
+So the new process is going to be: Gemini transcript -> ChatGPT translation.

-The sucky thing is that I’m going to have to redo many hours of work to double check all previous done so far.
+The unfortunate thing is that I’m going to have to redo many hours of work to double-check everything I’ve done so far.